Form 843 Explained: How to Claim a Refund or Penalty Abatement

 What is the difference between Form 843 and Form 1040-X?

-Form 1040-X amends an income tax return to correct income, deductions, credits, or filing status, typically to claim an income tax refund.
+Form 1040-X amends an income tax return to correct income, deductions, credits, or filing status, usually to claim an income tax refund.
 Form 843 claims refunds of non-income taxes, penalties, interest, and fees, or asks the IRS to abate penalties that have been assessed.
 They cover different lanes and use different mailing addresses.

 Can I use Form 843 to abate FBAR penalties?

-No. FBAR civil penalties are assessed under Title 31 (the Bank Secrecy Act), not under the Internal Revenue Code.
+No. FBAR civil penalties are assessed under Title 31 (the Bank Secrecy Act), not the Internal Revenue Code.
 They have a separate process administered by FinCEN, not the IRS.
 Form 843 covers only IRS-administered penalties under Title 26.

 How long does the IRS take to process Form 843?

 Most claims take 3 to 6 months.
 Complex or high-dollar claims, or those filed during peak season, can take longer.
-The IRS does not provide a status portal for Form 843 the way it does for income tax refunds; if you have not heard back within 6 months, you can call the IRS or your local Taxpayer Advocate Service office.
+The IRS does not provide a status portal for Form 843 the way it does for income tax refunds.
+If you have not heard back within 6 months, you can call the IRS or your local Taxpayer Advocate Service office.

 Do I need a tax professional to file Form 843?